peteroupc/peteroupc.github.io/bernoulli.md

 #### _&lambda;_ * _x_/_y_

 In general, this function will touch 0 or 1 at some point greater than 0 and less than 1, when _x_/_y_ > 1.
-This makes the function relatively non-trivial to simulate in this case.
+This makes the function relatively nontrivial to simulate in this case.

 Huber has suggested several algorithms for this function over the years.